How to Start Something: Looking for Buy-In on Criminal Justice Reform

 I recently asked my friend to share her experience with me.
 We had met knocking on doors for Obama in 2008 when the country learned the intricate primary caucus maneuvers dubbed “The Texas Two Step.”
 We stayed connected online and shared our support for local music, but it was her niece’s case that had brought us back to talking “politics” again.
 More than a decade before we first met, I had assisted a family with limited resources and little education who needed to navigate an imposing system.
 A disgruntled friend’s teenage daughter made a terrible accusation and set a whole series of events in motion that her mother had never anticipated.
 I understood the frustration Lucy shared when her pleas for help were met by chorus after chorus of the ideas we repeat from memory but that actually had little influence over the proceedings she witnessed.

-She jumped right in and wrote her own recap that I hope she will share here soon.
-There’s this brilliant buzzfeed-like quality to a list of 5 challenges Lucy identified.
+Lucy jumped right in and wrote her own recap that I hope she will share here soon.
+There’s this brilliant BuzzFeed-like quality to the list of five challenges she encountered.
 It boils down to one harsh truth about trying to start something.

-Lucy freely admits that she thought little about criminal justice before it was her family member who was in trouble.
+Lucy freely admits that she thought little about criminal justice before her family member was in trouble.
 She assumed the system worked and had little reason to think that it didn’t.
-She agreed whole-heartedly when I said, “it’s a comfortable place to be, thinking that the justice system works.”
-To get anyone to tune into her message about the many points of failure she had seen, she had to convince them to give up that comfortable place.
+She emphatically agreed when I said, “it’s a comfortable place to be, thinking that the justice system works.”
+To get anyone to tune into her message about the many points of failure she had witnessed, she had to convince them to give up that comfortable place.